-- Letters of Encouragements: Write scripture or words of encouragement on 3x5 index cards. - Sack Lunches: Following the guidelines provided by UGM, volunteers can make and donate sack lunches for UGM to distribute. - Blessing Bags: Bags filled with travel sized toiletries and sometimes nonperishable snacks and seasonal items (such as hand warmers and gloves in the winter and sunscreen and bug spray in the summer).
+- Written Encouragements: Write scripture or words of encouragement on 3X5 index cards or other small distributable cards. - Sack Lunches: Following the guidelines provided by UGM, volunteers can make and donate sack lunches for UGM to distribute. - Blessing Bags: Bags filled with travel sized toiletries and sometimes nonperishable snacks and seasonal items (such as hand warmers and gloves in the winter and sunscreen and bug spray in the summer).